bergercookie/asm-lsp/README.md

 z80 = false
 arm = false
 riscv = false

+[opts]
+#compiler = "gcc"
+diagnostics = true
+default_diagnostics = true
 ```

 ### [OPTIONAL] Extend functionality via `compile_commands.json`/`compile_flags.txt`

 Add a [`compile_commands.json`](https://clang.llvm.org/docs/JSONCompilationDatabase.html#format)
 or [`compile_flags.txt`](https://clang.llvm.org/docs/JSONCompilationDatabase.html#alternatives)
-file to your project's `build` directory to enable inline diagnostic features, as
+file to your project's root or root `build` directory to enable inline diagnostic
-well as to specify additional include directories for use in hover features.
+features, as well as to specify additional include directories for use in hover
+features.
+If a `compile_commands.json` or `compile_flags.txt` file isn't provided,
+the server will attempt to provide diagnostics with a default compile command.
+This feature can be disabled by setting the `default_diagnostics` config field
+to `false`.

 ### VSCode Support